 Setting Up Progressive Accessibility Thresholds in CI

 Legacy applications frequently fail strict CI gates due to accumulated accessibility debt.
 This creates deployment bottlenecks that block feature releases.
-Implementing Progressive Threshold Management establishes incremental violation limits.
-These limits tighten automatically over time without halting delivery.
+Implementing Progressive Threshold Management establishes incremental violation limits that tighten automatically over time without halting delivery.

 Key implementation steps include: